 Missing All Teeth

 Implant dentures can be effectively used to replace several or even all of your teeth at once.
-Several options are available, including removable “overdentures,” hybrid dentures that are fixed permanently, and All-On-4, where a new, full arch is anchored with four strategically placed implants.
+Multiple options are available, including removable overdentures, hybrid dentures that are fixed permanently, and All-On-4, where a new, full arch is anchored with four strategically placed implants.
 All-on-4 dental implants is an especially great option for patients who don’t want to undergo a bone graft procedures before their procedure.